crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info">
 The class has reached its enrollment cap.
-110 students have registered, but the lecture theater accommodates 120, so we may allow up to 10 more students to enroll.
+117 students have registered, but the lecture theater accommodates 120, so there are still lots available for 3 more students to enroll.
 If you would like to take the class but didn't manage to enroll already, then please <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">add yourself to the waitlist</a>.
 </div>